airbnb/optica/README.md

 ## Usage with Chef ##

-We loved the node registration features of [chef server](http://docs.opscode.com/chef_overview_server.html).
+We love the node registration features of [chef server](http://docs.opscode.com/chef_overview_server.html).
 However, we run chef-solo here at [Airbnb](www.airbnb.com).
 We use optica as alternate node registration system.

-We've included a sample notifier which phones back to optica on every chef converge.
+We've included a sample notifier which reports back to optica on every chef converge.
-It's in this repo in `reporter.rb`.
+It's in this repo in `reporter.rb`, just make sure to substitute the correct value for the `optica_server` option.
 To use it, we added the [chef-handler cookbook](https://github.com/opscode-cookbooks/chef_handler).
-Then, we did the following:
+Then, we do the following:

 ```ruby
 directory node.common.notifier_dir